 Have 4 minutes to spare?
 Let’s make some Masala Chai with this instruction!

-Another use of Masala spices mixed in an Indian beverage is this Masala Chaas or Indian spiced buttermilk.
+Another use of Masala spices mixed in an Indian beverage is this Masala Chaas or Indian spiced buttermilk, considered to be one of the perfect energy drinks in the morning.
 The spicy note from the signature spices does its work well in highlighting Masala Chaas, and the diluted yogurt helps create an outstanding balance.

 Furthermore, this toothsome drink tastes phenomenal when chilled, making it an ideal summertime treat for everyone.